We're the Positive Peers -here for students, by students.

 We are the Positive Peers, students trained to help our fellow students thrive through creating student-only spaces where we support and learn from each other.

 Through health promotion and support, the Positive Peers are a key component of KCLSU Wellbeing and contribute to our community's commitment to improve student mental health and wellbeing.

 How can we support you?

-A three part programme designed to help explore what good wellbeing and self-care looks like for you.
+Thrive is a 3-part programme designed to help explore what good wellbeing and self-care looks like for you.
 You’ll be given tools, questions and space to think about how you can include activities into your everyday life so that you can thrive, no matter what life throws at you.

 We are King's students who want to improve the personal and collective wellbeing of other King’s College London students!
 We do this by giving evidence-based information, sharing experiences, supporting our peers and connecting each other with helpful resources.
 Mostly, though, we just want to create a happier, healthier community for students at King’s!

 What sort of training and supervision do we have?

 - We are volunteers who are trained to listen effectively, communicate sensitively, maintain confidentiality, respect boundaries and recognise when/how to encourage referral to professional support services.

 - We receive constant support and supervision through KCLSU.

 - We each sign a volunteer agreement